 The tasks module contains implementation of celery tasks that are executed by the worker.

-- · Called by the celery worker - Forwards instructions to the token manager extension xivo-auth is meant to be easy to extend.
-This section describes how to add features to xivo-auth.
+- Called by the celery worker - Forwards instructions to the token manager extension

 This is a place holder for a global variable for the celery app.
 It will be removed and should not be used.